zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 ```
 Observe how we gained following benefits by using middlewares
 * **Readability**: de-cluttering business logic.
-* **Modularity**: we can manage aspects independently without making changes in 100 places (for example replacing the logging mechanism from logback to log4j2 will require change in one place, the logging middleware).
+* **Modularity**: we can manage aspects independently without making changes in 100 places.
+For example,
+  * replacing the logging mechanism from logback to log4j2 will require a change in one place, the logging middleware).
+  * replacing the authentication mechanism from OAuth to single sign-on will require changing the auth middleware
 * **Testability**: we can test our aspects independently.

 ## Middleware in zio-http